ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 ({{application-group}}) produced multiple groups, the application SHOULD start with connection attempts to the most preferred option.
-The policy for attempting any addresses outside of the most preferred group is up to the client implementation.
+The policy for attempting any addresses outside of the most preferred group is up to the client implementation and out of scope for this document.

 If grouping addresses by service ({{service-group}}) produced multiple groups, all of the addresses of the first group SHOULD be started